jweisgarber/data-structures-walkthrough/3-trees.md

 example of the Tree data structure is the file system that your computer uses.
 You have a root file to which all of your other files can trace back to.

 ## i.
+Recursion
+Trees are inherently recursive.
+Recursion is the process of taking a bigger problem and progressively breaking it down into smaller parts.
+Recursive functions call themselves within their function.
+They need to have a base case by default, and a way to break the problem down into smaller parts.
+The following example and problem use recursion to create and edit the tree.

+## ii.
 Example - Binary Search Tree
 The binary search tree is a data structure in which all the data is placed into a tree data structure, and each node of the tree branches off to the left and right. on the left you might find values that are less than the value stored in the current